Bright, Japanese izakaya w/ diverse yakitori & small plates. Solid for casual lunch or dinner, though some dishes miss the mark.

-"Yakitori and small plates are frequently recommended.
-The chawan mushi is also specifically mentioned as a dish to try if available."
+"Yakitori and small plates are generally recommended, with specific mentions of yaki corn.
+The chawan mushi is also highlighted as a dish worth trying if available."

 Important Note